The property management industry is on the up and up.

 |TIP: Most property management companies operate as LLCs, which helps protect your personal assets if your business ever files for bankruptcy or gets sued.|

 Once you’ve legally registered your property management business, it’s time to get your financials in order.
 When you formally register as a business entity, the IRS assigns your company a unique Employer Identification Number (EIN).
-You need to use your EIN to check off the next task on your to-do list: opening business checking and savings accounts.
-These will operate similarly to personal banking accounts, but will allow you to keep your business financials separate.
+You need to use your EIN to check off the next task on your to-do list: opening a business bank account.
+You will want to open both a checking and savings.
+These accounts will operate similarly to personal banking accounts, but will allow you to keep your business financials separate.

 |Note: You also have the option to open a credit account so you can start building business credit, but tread cautiously, as it can get you in hot water if you’re not able to pay off your debts.|